ninnibugge03/BiochemistryFYP_2026/README.md

 - t.tests_script => perform t.tests (for summary results table (Table 1)).

 ## METHODS SUMMARY
-ÄKTA Start gel-filtration chromatography was used to purify recombinant zinc-α2-glycoprotein (ZAG), and thermal shift assays were performed to assess ZAG binding to eicosapentaenoic acid (EPA).
+ÄKTA Start gel-filtration chromatography was used to purify recombinant zinc-α2-glycoprotein (ZAG), and thermal shift assays were performed to assess ZAG binding to eicosapentaenoic acid (EPA) and DAUDA.
 Data was collected in Excel spreadsheets and analysed using R version 4.5.2.

 ## NOTES